 Millennials are most confident in their company’s technology stack.
 In addition to feeling more confident in their own ability to work remotely, millennials were 20% more likely than boomers and 10% more likely than Gen X to say their company has the tech needed to handle the transition to remote work.

 It was also interesting to note that over a quarter (26%) of millennials say their employer is underreacting to the COVID-19 threat.
 Just 18% of Gen X and 12% of baby boomers say the same.

 “The findings of this survey offer some hopeful insights, but there are also some serious red flags regarding the readiness of employers to mandate a work from home policy.
 We see a clear need for more businesses to move beyond email as the primary means of internal collaboration so that their employees will have better alignment and faster communication while working remotely.
 There’s also a massive need for investment in tools that can empower workers to do their best work from anywhere — at home or in the office.

 This unprecedented public health crisis is going to be a trial by fire for companies that haven’t previously invested in remote work, but those who have already built a culture around virtual collaboration should be well-positioned to execute and keep employees engaged and productive.”

 How Wrike can help

 Using a work management platform like Wrike that empowers remote teams to collaborate seamlessly is a gamechanger for dispersed teams.
 Moving key project communication and assets out of email and into one, centralized location makes collaboration easier for remote teams.
-With projects and workflow status all in one place, managers can balance workloads, measure performance, and prioritize the most impactful work.
+With projects and workflow status all in one place, managers can balance workloads, measure performance, and create a working-from-home policy template that suits every employee.
 Over 2 million trust Wrike's work management platform; start your free trial today to learn how we can help your team work better together.